jgyy/fcc-scrape/placeholder.md

   button1.onclick = goStore;
   button2.onclick = goCave;
   button3.onclick = fightDragon;
   text.innerText = "You are in the town square.
-You see a sign that says Store.";
+You see a sign that says \"Store\".";
 }

 function goStore() {